KrisKov76/KrisKov76/README.md

 **About me:**
 - 🔭 I’m currently working in SOpharmacy - part of the Sopharma family!
 - ⚡ Fun fact: I am a Pharmacy Manager 👨‍⚕️, but also a future Software Developer
-- 📖 I'm a student in Bulgarian Software Universityi 🧑‍🎓
+- 📖 I'm a student in Bulgarian Software University 🧑‍🎓
 - 📫 How to reach me: kovachev2012@gmail.com

 <br/><br/>